AndBible/docs-wiki/Using-a-Custom-Stylesheet-to-Change-the-Look-or-Layout-of-And-Bible.md

 After changing either css file And Bible will need to be restarted to show the changes.

 ## Example ##
 An example custom css file using green text for night mode follows.
-To use this save it in jsword/css/night\_mode.css.
+To use this save it in jsword/css/night\_mode.css on your SD card or internal drive depending on your device.
 ```
 /* make foreground text green */
 body {